AuburnSounds/Dplug/README.md

 **Dplug's goal is to support existing products and build commercial companies around them**.
 It is a part-time operation, **from people who release commercial plug-ins for a living.**

 Being stable and relatively bug-free is deemed more important to us than implement every possible feature.
-It's often than enhancements get postponed in favour of product development, so please be patient!
+It's often that enhancements get postponed in favour of product development, so please be patient!